plebbit/plebbit-react-hooks/README.md

 ```
   Accounts {
-    [key: accountId]: Account
+    [accountId: string]: Account
   }
   AccountsMetadata {
     accountIds: strings[] // this array sets the order of the accounts
     activeAccountId: string // the default account to use with all hooks and actions
-    accountNamesToAccountIds: {[key: accountName]: accountId}
+    accountNamesToAccountIds: {[accountName: string]: accountId}
   }
   AccountsComments (each database named accountComments-[accountId]) {
-    [key: commentIndex]: AccountComment // store in array because cid is still unknown
+    [commentIndex: number]: AccountComment // store in array because cid is still unknown
   }
   AccountsCommentsReplies (each database named accountCommentsReplies-[accountId]) {
-    [key: commentCid]: AccountCommentReply // keep replies to own account comments in a separate last recently used database because they should be cached for a different amount of time than regular comments and account comments
+    [commentCid: string]: AccountCommentReply // keep replies to own account comments in a separate last recently used database because they should be cached for a different amount of time than regular comments and account comments
   }
   AccountsVotes (each database named accountVotes-[accountId]) {
-    [key: commentCid]: AccountVote
+    [commentCid: string]: AccountVote
   }
   Subplebbits {
-    [key: subplebbitAddress]: Subplebbit // last recently used database, delete oldest data
+    [subplebbitAddress: string]: Subplebbit // last recently used database, delete oldest data
   }
   Comments {
-    [key: commentCid]: Comment // last recently used database, delete oldest data, different from AccountsComments that never expire
+    [commentCid: string]: Comment // last recently used database, delete oldest data, different from AccountsComments that never expire
   }
   SubplebbitPages {
-    [key: pageCid]: SubplebbitPage // last recently used database, delete oldest data
+    [pageCid: string]: SubplebbitPage // last recently used database, delete oldest data
   }
 ```